-Non-Financial Risk is the risk of loss resulting from inadequate or failed internal processes, people behaviour, systems or external events.
-Non-Financial Risk includes the risk of reputational damage but excludes business and strategy risk.
+Non-Financial risk is the risk of loss resulting from inadequate or failed internal processes, people behaviour, systems or external events.
+Non-Financial risk includes the risk of reputational damage but excludes business and strategy risk.
 Non-Financial Risk is managed by DB Group's Non-Financial Risk Management Function ("NFRM").
 DBIGB Group manages and tracks non-financial risks including operational risks using a central Risk Profile with risks monitored regularly by the Boards and Risk Committees.

-The approach to operational risk follows the DB Group operational risk framework which covers all entities in the DB Group.
+The approach to Operational risk follows the DB Group Operational risk framework which covers all entities in the DB Group.
 The DTCL Board has a mandate to identify new emerging risks through operational metrics and market observation.
 In addition to performing a quarterly confirmation of existing risks, as part of its continuous review process, the DTCL Board mandate is also to identify and consider emerging risks for inclusion and monitoring as well as changes to existing risk severity classifications and consider suitable mitigation and monitoring.
-No operational losses were booked by DTCL during 2022.